Gaston Hanet Archambault: Life

-Gaston Hanet Archambault was born in Ay, Marne, France, on 25 February 1877.
+Gaston Hanet Archambault was born in Aÿ, Marne, France, on 25 February 1877.
 He was educated in England at Bedford Modern School.

 Archambault started his career in journalism as a correspondent for British financial newspapers in Paris.
-He later moved to Galignani’s Messenger, one of the first English language newspapers in Paris.
+He later moved to Galignani's Messenger, one of the first English language newspapers in Paris.
 In 1905, Archambault joined the Paris Herald which had been founded by James Gordon Bennett Jr. Apart from his service in the French Army during World War I, he was in charge of the Paris Herald for fifteen years.

 During World War I, Archambault served in the French Army where he was wounded at the Battle of Verdun and was awarded the Legion of Honour and the Croix de Guerre.
 When he recovered, Archambault became Liaison Officer to the American Expeditionary Forces.

 In 1924 Archambault worked at the Paris Times for Cortlandt F. Bishop but later moved to the New York Sun before joining the Paris Bureau of The New York Times in 1933.
-After the outbreak of World War II, when Nazi tanks were within 35 kilometres of Paris, The New York Times reported on 10 June 1940 that the French Government had fled the capital and the Paris based journalists at The New York Times understandably followed having witnessed, from their office on 37 Rue de Caumartin, over one thousand German bombs land on Paris in the early days of June 1940.
+After the outbreak of World War II, when Nazi tanks were within 35 kilometres of Paris, The New York Times reported on 10 June 1940 that the French Government had fled the capital and the Paris-based journalists at The New York Times understandably followed having witnessed, from their office on 37 Rue de Caumartin, over one thousand German bombs land on Paris in the early days of June 1940.

 On 12 June 1940, Archambault wrote about his escape from Paris, at the age of 63.
 The exodus from Paris following the German invasion was enormous: over four million people fled on the highways in and around the capital.
 Archambault and a colleague, Percy J. Philip, spent a night in Orléans, sleeping under the véranda of a closed restaurant, and later arrived in Tours to provide news to The New York Times.
 Soon after Archambault's arrival in Tours the Germans did take control of Paris and breached the Maginot Line.

 On 23 June 1940, The New York Times announced that France had signed a truce with Nazi Germany.
 As the war quickly progressed, Archambault moved to Bordeaux and then Vichy where the Times bureau established itself trying to find a semblance of calm in the increasing chaos of war.
 The bureau was reduced to three reporters: Archambault, Lansing Warren and Daniel Brigham.